08wckster08/vscode-ahk-manager/README.md

 * Calling out known issues can help limit users opening duplicate issues against your extension.
 * Icons aren't great (you could hide buttons if you don't like them, you'll still able to invoke commands through the command palette)
+* I will forget the compiled destination among vscode instances

 ## Release Notes